Call4Cloud | MMP-C | Autopilot | Device Preparation

 By now, everyone has already upgraded their Windows device to a higher release… (I hope so).
 But when this feature was released, there were definitely some important notes…

-In my opinion, it’s very weird I can not find any up-to-date information about this.
-Except for another warning when you want to configure the corresponding CSP.
+It’s very weird that I can not find any up-to-date information about this, except for another warning when you want to configure the corresponding CSP.

 That’s great, the same warning.
-I’m done with all the warnings, let’s see how and if it works.
-One thing I learned for sure, it depends if you have an existing WHfB-enrolled device or a clean enrolled device.
+I’m done with all the warnings; let’s see how they work, and if they work.
+One thing I learned for sure is that it depends on whether you have an existing WHFB-enrolled device or a clean-enrolled device.
 I will show you my experience with my existing Windows 10/11 device when I wanted to log in with the Microsoft Authenticator app

 3. Requiring Web Sign-in

-When you want to log in by using the Microsoft Authenticator app, you need to enable/configure the Web Sign-in provider.
+When you want to log in using the Microsoft Authenticator app, you must enable/configure the Web Sign-in provider.
 Let me briefly sum up what I did to get this working properly and also some other information:

 1. Conditional Access / Require MFA